 Family Tree Wall Art

-Let the kids help make this Family Tree Wall Art.
+September 10th is Grandparent’s Day.
+Have the grandparents make this Family Tree Wall Art with the kids.
 Now is the time for family get to gathers, and many don’t quite understand family generations, I thought it would be helpful to have them help me craft a family tree to hang on the wall.
 Not only does a project like this get children excited about an upcoming event, it also helps them learn names of family members they might not see all that often.

 This project is suitable for children of most ages and skill levels—there is truly something for everyone to do, so you’ll have it completed in a just an hour.
 Even the preschool ages can help with squeezing the punches and coloring the stamped images.